 We developed a sequence classification protocol that first calls variants in a viral genome using proCoV2 as the reference sequence using a browser-based sequence alignment (bioseq npm package) based on the codebase of minimap2 (Li 2018).
 Then, it assigns the sequence to a path in the mutation graph with the highest concordance (Jaccard index).
-It is implemented in a simple browser-based tool, which shows the example output for ENA accession number MT675945 (Supplementary Figure S4; http://sars2evo.datamonkey.org, last access March 18, 2021).
-The classification is conducted on the client-side such that the researcher's data never leaves their personal computer.
+It is implemented in a simple browser-based tool, which shows the example output for ENA accession number MT675945 (supplementary fig. S4, Supplementary Material online; http:// sars2evo.datamonkey.org, last accessed on March 18, 2021).
+The classification is conducted on the client-side such that the researcher's data never leave their personal computer.